 The Galápagos Islands is a volcanic archipelago in the Pacific Ocean and is considered one of the world’s leading locations for wildlife viewing.
 Its isolated landscape is home to a wide range of animal and plant species, many that cannot be found anywhere else in the world.
 Charles Darwin visited the islands in 1835, and his observation of Galápagos’ species later inspired his theory of evolution.

 Working as a teaching assistant on this project will allow you to engage with learners from all age groups.
-You may be required to assist classroom teachers in a pre-school, working with children aged 3-5 or help teach English to students in both elementary and high schools.
+You may be required to assist classroom teachers in a pre-school, working with children aged 3-5 or or with International Baccalaureate students.
 You will also be responsible for implementing some of your own ideas and lesson plans.
 Depending on your chosen age group your tasks will vary, but may include the following:

 Internet: WiFi is available.

 Laundry: Laundry facilities are available.

 Accommodations: You will stay in a private room in a shared volunteer house.
 The accommodations have western – style flush toilets and shared common areas, including a kitchen and dining room.
 Volunteers can also choose to stay with a host family.
 At your homestay you will also stay in a private room with western – style flush toilets.